 The Global Education Webinar focused on two themes '' Distance learning for better continuity of education '' and '' ICT innovation for inclusive learning ''.
 The best practices of countries such as China, France, Luxembourg, Senegal, South Africa, among others, were shared and discussed and, Borhene Chakroun, Director of Policies and Systems for Lifelong Learning at UNESCO, reiterated that '' with At least 63 million primary and secondary school teachers affected, the Covid-19 pandemic emphasized the need to develop the capacity of teachers to effectively engage in distance learning, which will become part of the education and training offer. training in the future. ''

 Additionally, participants agreed that public-private cooperation is the key to promoting inclusive education through digital technology.
-“Many lessons have been learned this year in low- and middle-income countries, adapting services to meet the needs of users and responding to the impact of the global pandemic, through the evolution of critical and commercial partnerships.
-Stephanie Lynch-Habib, director of marketing for the GSMA added that the GSMA and the mobile industry are supporting this current situation and are committed to long-term support for the SDGs (United Nations Sustainable Development Goal) in the era of ethical leadership . '' To achieve greater digital inclusion in education, it requires cross-sectoral efforts by governments, industry organizations, educational institutions, and technology companies to contribute their respective experiences and resources.
+“Many lessons have been learned this year in low and middle income countries, adapting services to meet the needs of users and responding to the impact of the global pandemic, through the evolution of commercial and critical partnerships.
+Stephanie Lynch-Habib, director of marketing for the GSMA added that the GSMA and the mobile industry are supporting this current situation and are committed to long-term support for the SDGs (United Nations Sustainable Development Goal) in the era of ethical leadership . '' To achieve greater digital inclusion in education, it requires that intersectoral efforts be made by governments, sector organizations, educational institutions, and technology companies to contribute their respective experiences and resources.
 This will ultimately accelerate the achievement of SDG 4 ('' Ensuring inclusive and equitable quality education and promoting lifelong learning opportunities for all '') by 2030.

 To learn more about the Global Education Webinar, click here to see the video.